bekraupov/technicaltest/README.md

 2) Write appropriate tests (demonstrate usage of Mocking).

 # ReportingService
 1) Write an implementation of 'XXX.YYY.TechnicalTest.IReportingService' and implement all the methods on the interface.
 The list of persons can get retrieved from 'XXX.YYY.TechnicalTest.IPersonDataService.Get()'.
-Demonstrate usage of CI
+Demonstrate usage of DI
 2) Write appropriate tests. (demonstrate usage of Mocking)